danwerner21/UniFLEX/Hardware/CPU09GPP/09NET/README.md

- This is the new 09NET module
+ This is the new 09NET module (but NOT THE LATEST V1.0 version!)

  ![09NET-board](./20240228_190554.jpg)